Frequently Asked Questions

 - How do I resubmit my proposal?

-- Do I have to mark the proposal as final before the Phase I deadline?
-Do all my Co-investigators also have to approve the proposal before the deadline?
+- Do all my Co-investigators also have to approve the proposal before the deadline?

 - The PIPT doesn’t work as expected.
 What do I do?